 Here are a few things to keep in mind:

-- If you want to search on numeric fields, you should use types like tint, tlong and so on – the ones with higher precisionStep property.
+- When it comes to Solr 6 – if you want to search on numeric fields, you should use types like tint, tlong and so on – the ones with higher precisionStep property.

 - Keep your schema.xml as small as possible to avoid upgrade issues in the future.
 You will probably upgrade and switch between major Solr versions in the future, so it is worth spending the time on making the schema.xml as clean as possible now.
 That will minimize headaches in the future.